-Exchange-traded derivatives whose settlement is guaranteed by a central counterparty mainly relate to transactions on behalf of clients.
+Exchange-traded derivatives whose settlement is guaranteed by a central counterparty mainly relate to transactions on behalf of clients and related to balance sheet exposures.
 The contracts traded are mainly options and futures on equities and major indexes.
-OTC derivatives cleared by a central counterparty are interest-rate swaps used to manage the interest-rate risk.
+OTC derivatives cleared by a central counterparty are mainly interest-rate swaps used to manage the interest-rate risk.

 Exposure to central counterparties results from derivative positions, initial margins, variation margins, and default fund contributions.
-For derivatives, the exposure is determined based on the positive mark-to-market value plus an add-on; other exposures are determined using market values.
+For derivatives, the exposure is determined based on the positive mark-to-market value plus an add-on.
 This type of exposure is subject to a credit limit if it gives rise to credit risk.